kislyuk/.github/CONTRIBUTING.md

 ## Submitting a pull request

 0. Fork and clone the repository
-0. Configure and install the dependencies: `script/bootstrap`
+0. Configure and install the dependencies
-0. Make sure the tests pass on your machine: `script/cibuild`
+0. Make sure the tests pass on your machine
 0. Create a new branch: `git checkout -b my-branch-name`
 0. Make your change, add tests, and make sure the tests still pass
 0. Push to your fork and submit a pull request
-0. Pat your self on the back and wait for your pull request to be reviewed and merged.
+0. Wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: